 Thus has the Society gained a truly cosmopolitan flavour of surgical practice throughout the United Kingdom as well as in Europe (as intended by the founders of the TSS) and subsequently indeed of the whole world though Russia, India, Canada and South America have yet to be visited, as have many smaller countries.

-Those that have been visited are listed below, by country (in capitals) and town for the foreign and home meetings respectively.
+Those that have been visited are listed below in chronological order, by country (in capitals) and town for the foreign and home meetings respectively.
 Further details are to be found in the sections on International Visits and Home Visits.

 |1924||Leeds (founding meeting with Lord Moynihan)|